Kkeyboard/kkeyboard/README.md

 Python | C++ | C# | SQL | AWS | pandas | PyTorch | Hadoop | PySpark | Airflow

 🔍 Current Focus:
-Currently, I'm studying C#, ASP.NET and various data engineering related technologies.
+Currently, I'm studying C#, Django and various data engineering related technologies.

 📈 Continuous Learning:
 The data landscape is ever-evolving, and I'm committed to continuous learning.
 I enjoy attending data engineering conferences, participating in webinars, and reading up on the latest industry trends to stay ahead of the curve.